Rocky Mountain Cancer Centers Is Open; Deemed Critical Public Infrastructure

 Rocky Mountain Cancer Centers (RMCC) is committed to the well-being of our patients.
 Cancer patients are more susceptible to viruses, including COVID-19, because of weakened and compromised immune systems.
 Some cancer treatments, such as targeted therapies, steroids, as well as some cancer types, like blood cancers, can result in an impaired immune system.
 Therefore, our cancer centers ask that all patients and caregivers abide by the following rules in order to keep everyone safe:

 - If you are not feeling well and suspect you may have coronavirus (COVID-19), please call your PCP immediately.
-If you have symptoms of a cough, fever, or difficulty breathing; traveled to China or other areas impacted by COVID-19 within the past 14 days; been in close contact with someone who has traveled outside the U.S. to one of the impacted countries; or may have been exposed to the coronavirus, please call your RMCC office before coming in for your appointment.
+If you have symptoms of a cough, fever, difficulty breathing, or shortness of breath, OR have a least two of the following symptoms: repeated shaking with chills, muscle pain, headache, sore throat, new loss of taste or smell, OR may have been exposed to COVID-19, please call your RMCC office before coming in for your appointment.

 Additionally the following restrictions are now in place:

-- To ensure your safety, the safety of other patients and that of our staff, we are pre-screening everyone who enters our facilities.
+- To ensure your safety, the safety of other patients and that of our staff, we are pre-screening everyone who enters our facilities by checking temperatures and asking questions about your health and exposure risk.
+We are NOT testing for COVID.
+We are unable to test or accept testing kits.

 - To promote social distancing, no one other than patients will be allowed in the facility (special exceptions may be granted on a case by case basis).